brndnmtthws/brndn-io/content/posts/fluidity-vs-rigidity/index.md

 central banks to protect from so-called "contagion" (i.e., spreading cracks can cause other rigid systems to collapse).
 The 2008 financial crisis exemplified this, with rigid mortgage-backed securities failing catastrophically when housing prices declined.

-Contemporary examples abound.
 The COVID-19 pandemic exposed rigid supply chains that collapsed when faced with sudden demand shifts and transportation disruptions.
 Companies with rigid work policies struggled to adapt to remote operations, while more fluid organizations pivoted quickly.
-Tesla's manufacturing approach, which integrates vertical supply chains and rapid design iteration, demonstrated greater resilience than traditional automakers with rigid, outsourced supply networks.
+Tesla also had an easier time than many automakers changing course because it controlled more of its supply chain and iterated faster.

 Some substances are _incredibly_ rigid, to the point where they become brittle, and may shatter when stressed.
 Examples of this are glass or hard plastic,